-Initially, Kemoll’s was just a one-room confectionery, with living quarters in a small curtained off section in the back.
+Initially, Kemoll’s was just a one-room confectionery, with living quarters in a small curtained-off section in the back.
 The Kemolls eventually moved to an apartment just above their business to make more room for their growing business—the first of many expansions—eventually over the entire building.

 Mrs. Kemoll used only quality ingredients and she tested and refined every recipe until it met her standards.
-In the early days, when it was a casual neighborhood spot, plate lunches, sandwiches, candies and ices were the proud favorites.
+In the early days, when it was a casual neighborhood spot, plate lunches, sandwiches, candies, and ices were the proud favorites.
 The menu expanded over the years as Mrs. Kemoll expanded her repertoire of recipes.
-Many dishes were first introduced to St. Louis by Mrs. Kemoll—cheese bread, fried artichokes (Kemoll’s signature dish) cannelloni, manicotte, linguine con vongole, calzone, and spaghetti alla carbonara are just a few.
+Many dishes were first introduced to St. Louis by Mrs. Kemoll—cheese bread, fried artichokes (Kemoll’s signature dish) cannelloni, manicotti, linguine con vongole, calzone, and spaghetti alla carbonara are just a few.

 Located on North Grand Boulevard, just nine blocks from Sportsman’s Park (the old Busch Stadium), Kemoll’s was frequented by the sports crowd.
 Many old-time sports figures, as well as other popular celebrities dined here in the past, and many celebrities still frequent Kemolls today!
-Check out our Celebrities List
+Check out our Celebrities List.

 In the early fifties, the Kemolls’ son-in-law, Frank Cusumano, joined them, bringing a business degree and management experience to the family business.
 His arrival allowed Mrs. Kemoll to focus on the food and décor as Frank became the General Manager.
 This partnership allowed further expansion and solidified Kemoll’s reputation as a destination restaurant.